Americans abroad — 2026 by the numbers

 Mexico offers one of the easiest visa situations for Americans.
 The Temporary Resident Visa requires roughly $2,500/month in income, and the tourist visa already gives you 180 days.
 The timezone alignment with the US means you can work remotely for a US company without setting your alarm for 3 AM, unlike Southeast Asia.
 That single factor makes Mexico unbeatable for remote workers who need to attend meetings on Eastern or Central time.

 Safety is the question everyone asks, and it is a fair one.
 Mexico scores a 62/100 on safety nationally, but that number varies wildly by region.
 Merida, for example, is statistically safer than many mid-sized American cities.
+The Yucatan Peninsula, Lake Chapala, San Miguel de Allende, and parts of Baja California all have strong safety records and well-established expat communities.
 Our Mexico country profile breaks down safety by region so you can make an informed call.

 4. Costa Rica: The Nature-First Lifestyle